Mervyn-1/CCCR/README.md

-# Investigating Glyph-Phonetic Information for Chinese Spell Checking: What Works and What's Next?
-code for ACL 2023 findings paper: Investigating Glyph-Phonetic Information for Chinese Spell Checking: What Works and What's Next?

 ## Introduction
 This repository provides the official PyTorch implementation of the research paper 'Investigating Glyph-Phonetic Information for Chinese Spell Checking: What Works and What's Next?'